 Updating to the latest version of macOS, or running a beta version of macOS on your Mac, doesn't have to be an all-or-nothing affair.
 It's possible to install two different operating systems on your Mac and dual-boot them, which means they're both available and you can choose the one that suits you on a day-by-day basis.

-In this article we explain how to set up a dual-boot on your Mac, but firstany time you might like to know the benefits that this offers.
+In this article we explain how to set up a dual-boot on your Mac, but first you might like to know the benefits that this offers.
 (For OS options beyond macOS, you might like to read our guides showing How to install Windows on a Mac, and How to install Linux on a Mac.)

 Why dual-booting macOS is a good idea